sirolf-otrebla/CompositeNet/README.md

 ## Introduction

-This repository contains all the code writed during the development of #BMVC submission 1368.
+This repository contains all the code writed during the development of CVPR submission 8953.
 The code is written in python, and makes use of the PyTorch library.
 Some components were originally developed by A. Boulch for *ConvPoint*, and are available here: